 11 states have filed a lawsuit to block this regulation at this time.

-This new rule does not apply to US citizens but will be applicable for H1B, H4, L1, L2, B1, B2, O1, O3, TN, TD, E visa workers applying for visa at US embassy or extending status or filing adjustment of status.
+This new rule does not apply to US citizens but will be applicable for H1B, H4, L1, L2, B1, B2, O1, O3, TN, TD, E visa workers applying for visas at the US embassy or extending status or filing adjustment of status.

 The current pending applications will not be affected by this new rule.